 Much can be achieved by just helping patients understand the nature and origin of their symptoms.
-Panic disorders are a good example where psycho-education about the illness can be very useful.
+Panic disorders are a good example where psychoeducation about the illness can be very useful.

-For example, in panic disorder, patients frequently think that their symptoms actually herald a heart attack.
+For example, in panic disorder, patients frequently think that their symptoms are signs of a heart attack.
 By educating the patient about the symptoms of a panic attack, the patient will be less fearful when an attack is imminent, thus alleviating the likelihood of triggering the crescendo of anxiety symptoms that follow.

-c.
-Teaching relaxation skills and stress reduction strategies
+4.1.c Teaching relaxation skills and stress reduction strategies

-- Stress reduction strategies:

-- Deal with negative thoughts

-- Diaphragmatic breathing

-- Progressive muscle relaxation

-- Encourage to exercise more

-- Reduce alcohol and caffeine intake

-- Stop smoking

-- Involve family members.
-Utilize community/social resources

-- Supportive counselling

-- Cognitive Behavioural Therapy (CBT)
+- Stress reduction strategies:Deal with negative thoughts - Diaphragmatic breathing - Progressive muscle relaxationEncourage patient to exercise more - Reduce alcohol and caffeine intake - Stop smoking - Involve family members.
+Utilise community/social resources - Supportive counsellingCognitive Behavioural Therapy (CBT)

-4-2 Pharmacological therapy
+4.2 Pharmacological therapy

 The mainstay of pharmacological treatment for anxiety are the antidepressants.
 These are effective in both anxiety disorders as well as in depression.
-In terms of efficacy, all the various antidepressants are about equal or close to equal at about at 60-70% of patients.
+In terms of efficacy, all the various antidepressants are about equal or close to equal at about at 60-70 percent of patients.
 They vary in their side effect profiles.
-All antidepressants also take on the average 2-4 weeks to take effect and this should be explained to patient at the outset (Lee, 2010).
+All anti-depressants also take on average two to four weeks to take effect and this should be explained to patient at the outset (Lee, 20105).

-Anti-depressants have 4 advantages - minimal addictive potential; no tolerance effects; have anti-anxiety effects even in the absence of depression; and have minimal withdrawal symptoms (Lee, 2010).
+Anti-depressants have four advantages: minimal addictive potential; no tolerance effects; have anti-anxiety effects even in the absence of depression; and have minimal withdrawal symptoms (Lee, 20105).